I have spent my whole career learning what it takes to adapt. Then I had to prove it.

 Living systems do not recover by going back to what they were.
 Forests after a fire.
 Coastlines after a storm.
 Communities after collapse.
 They adapt, reorganize around what is still standing, and become more resilient because of the disruption, not in spite of it.
 I had spent a decade studying patterns in ecosystems and communities.
 I just never expected to live it myself.

 Years of hard questions turned into a process.
-That process became The Solstice, a framework for women ready to find out who they actually are underneath everything life has required of them.
+That process became The Solstice Network, a space for women ready to find out who they are underneath everything life has required of them.

 The same forces that dismantled my identity are dismantling communities, industries, and entire ways of living.
 Climate change is not just an environmental crisis.
-It is a disruption to how people understand themselves, their place, and their future.
-The communities and organizations that make it through are not the ones waiting for stability to return.
-They are the ones that build the literacy, the frameworks, and the internal capacity to close the gap between what they plan and what they actually implement.
+It is a disruption to how people understand themselves.

 WHERE DO YOU WANT TO START?